 Am I An Alcoholic?

-Deciding if you have alcohol use disorder and if you need alcohol counseling can be difficult for most people.
-If you have little control over how you use alcohol or if you require alcohol to cope with a normal day, a week or anything else, then you might have an alcohol addiction.
-If consuming alcohol has cost you relationships with your friends and family, then you’ll want to factor this into your decision as well.
+Deciding if you have alcohol use disorder and if you need alcohol counseling with a mental health professional can be difficult for many people.
+If you have little control over how you use alcohol or if you require alcohol to cope with a normal day, week, or anything else, then you might have substance use disorder.
+If consuming alcohol has negatively impacted your relationships with friends, family, or yourself, then you may want to factor this into your evaluation as well.

 A study found that online therapy for alcohol use disorder was just was effective as face-to-face therapy.
 Rate of attrition was similar to in-person therapy, and participants found this mode of therapy to be satisfactory.
 Of the participants, 82% would recommend online therapy to friends and family.

-BetterHelp is one of the places that you can go to get the help you need online.
+BetterHelp is one of the places that you can go to get the help that you need online.
 It’s a completely online service with therapists.
-More than that, it offers you access to plenty of information about different mental health topics.
+More than that, it offers you access to information about different mental health topics.
 That means you can get everything you need all in one place.
 You can also find out more about how to treat alcohol use disorder.
 When you meet with a licensed professional, you won’t have to leave your home.
 Instead, you can just log on to the website when your session is about to start and get comfortable, and you do this at a time that’s convenient for you.
 BetterHelp has many therapists and counselors with expertise in alcohol use disorder who give you the emotional support, understanding, and techniques to help you start living your life alcohol free.
 Below are some reviews of BetterHelp counselors from people experiencing similar issues.

 Rebecca is a phenomenal counselor, her background and experience in a few areas like the judicial system and drug and alcohol treatment offers great insight for those who may have loved ones working through those issues.
 They are highly available, always willing to open up additional appointments if you can’t find a time that works for you, respond quickly through chat.
 I would highly recommend anyone who is interested in working with cognitive behavioral therapy to reach out and see if they are available for a chat.